7aaassss/7aaassss/README.md

 Hi, my name is Artem
 About Me :

-- :man_student: 4th year student of the Moscow Polytech University
+- 👨‍🎓: 4th year student of the Moscow Polytech University
+- 👨‍💼:Data Engineer and Backend Developer
+- 🖨️:Field of ​​interest: SQL, Services

 ---